 The claimant’s age and life expectancy

-The average amount people receive from a mesothelioma trust fund is less than the average trial verdict, which reached $20.7 million in 2024, according to Mealey’s.
-It’s also typically less than the average of $1 to 2 million for an asbestos settlement.
-While trust fund claims process faster without requiring court, they apply only to companies that have filed for bankruptcy and created trusts.
+While the average amount people receive from a mesothelioma trust fund is less than the average trial verdict or settlement, trust fund claims process faster without requiring court.
+This type of mesothelioma compensation only applies to companies that have filed for bankruptcy and established a fund.

 $300,000 to $400,000